cnabio/duffle/docs/104-claims.md

 }
 ```

 - name: The name of the _installation_.
 This can be automatically generated, though humans may need to interact with it.
 It must be unique within the installation environment, though that constraint must be imposed externally.
+Elsewhere, this field is referenced as the _installation name_.
 - revision: An [ULID](https://github.com/ulid/spec) that must change each time the release is modified.
-- bundle: The resource name (e.g. `technosophos.azurecr.io/cnab/example:0.1.0`)
+- bundle: The bundle identifier (e.g. `technosophos.azurecr.io/cnab/example:0.1.0`).
+Typically, the bundle identifier is the location inside of a bundle repository where the bundle may be recovered
 - created: A timestamp indicating when this release claim was first created.
 This must not be changed after initial creation.
 - updated: A timestamp indicating the last time this release claim was modified
 - result: The outcome of the bundle's action (e.g. if action is install, this indicates the outcome of the installation.).
 It is an object with the following fields: